CoInGP: Convolutional Inpainting with Genetic Programming: Conclusions and Future Work

 In this paper, we proposed a method for performing convolutional inpainting with GP -- CoInGP.
-The main idea is to sweep a small sliding window over a degraded image with missing pixels, where the neighborhood pixels captured by the window are fed as input to a GP tree, whose output is then taken as the predicted value for the central pixel.
-Given a degraded image with missing pixels, we cast the problem of evolving an optimal GP tree predictor to repair it as a supervised learning task, where the training set is composed of all available pixels.
+The main idea is to sweep a small sliding window over a degraded image with missing pixels, where the neighborhood pixels captured by the window are fed as input to a GP tree.
+The GP's output is then taken as the predicted value for the central pixel.
+The RMSE between the original pixel intensities and those predicted by the GP tree is used to define a fitness function, which has to be minimized.
+We investigated this approach through two research questions, namely whether GP can learn the distribution of the pixels' intensities from a dataset of complete images and whether GP can restore a plausible reconstructed version of a single degraded image with missing pixels.
+To this end, we carried out two supervised learning experiments.

+In the first experiment, the training set is composed of a random sample of $1000$ images from the MNIST dataset, with the objective of minimizing the RMSE over all pixels of each image.
+The best GP tree evolved during this phase is then validated by applying it over a distinct test set.
+The results showed that our CoInGP method was able to generalize to a certain extent on unseen images since it performed better than the respective baseline predictors.
+Moreover, no difference was observed between using a sliding window with the Moore neighborhood and the Von Neumann neighborhood.

+In the second experiment, given a degraded image with missing pixels, an optimal GP tree predictor is evolved by using all available pixels as a training set.
 For each position of the sliding window, the central pixel is removed and replaced with the value predicted by a GP tree.
-The fitness function is the RMSE between the original pixel intensities and those predicted by the GP tree, which has to be minimized.
-The testing phase consists of applying the best tree evolved by GP on the actual missing pixels.
-We experimented with four test images and two different topologies for the sliding window, namely the Moore neighborhood and the Von Neumann neighborhood.
+The test phase consists in applying the best tree evolved by GP on the actual missing pixels.
+We experimented with two test images.
 The results showed that GP could evolve trees with better prediction accuracy than the respective baseline predictor.
-In particular, we observed a clear performance difference between the Moore and the Von Neumann neighborhood, with the former achieving lower RMSE scores than the latter on the test sets.
-This is in spite of the fact that the Von Neumann baseline predictor has a lower RMSE than the Moore one, pointing to the fact that GP is able to learn how to appropriately weight the information contained in the pixels at the corners of the Moore neighborhood.
+Furthermore, in this case, we observed a clear difference in terms of performance between the Moore and the Von Neumann neighborhood, with the former achieving lower RMSE scores than the latter on the test sets.
+Considering that the Von Neumann baseline predictor has a lower RMSE than the Moore one, this seems to suggest that GP can learn how to appropriately assess the information contained in the pixels at the corners of the Moore neighborhood.

-We conclude by pointing out directions for future research besides those already discussed in the previous section.